kronphe/script-webfiles-github/README.md

 # Jupiter Site Deployment Script

-This repository contains a bash script that simplifies the deployment of the Jupiter website on either an on-premises server or an AWS EC2 instance using user data.
+This repository contains a bash script(script-github.sh) that simplifies the deployment of the Jupiter website on either an on-premises server or an AWS EC2 instance using user data.
 The script automates the process of updating the system, installing Apache HTTP server (httpd), and deploying the Jupiter site.

 ## Prerequisites